NOUIY/aws-cdk-guide/v2/configure-synth.md

     ...
 ```

-If your CDK app contains multiple stacks, you can provide the logical ID of a stack to synthesize a single stack\.
+If your CDK app contains multiple stacks, you can provide the logical ID of a stack to synthesize a single stack.
 The following is an example:

 ```
 $ cdk synth MyStackName
 ```

-If you don’t synthesize a stack and run `cdk deploy`, the CDK CLI will automatically synthesize your stack before deployment\.
+If you don’t synthesize a stack and run `cdk deploy`, the CDK CLI will automatically synthesize your stack before deployment.

 ## How synthesis works by default<a name="how-synth-default"></a>

 ### Generated logical IDs in your AWS CloudFormation template<a name="how-synth-default-logical-ids"></a>

-When you synthesize a CDK stack to produce a CloudFormation template, logical IDs are generated from the following sources, formatted as *<construct\-path><construct\-ID><unique\-hash>*:
+When you synthesize a CDK stack to produce a CloudFormation template, logical IDs are generated from the following sources, formatted as *<construct-path><construct-ID><unique-hash>*:
-+ **Construct path** – The entire path to the construct in your CDK app\.
-This path excludes the ID of the L1 construct, which is always `Resource` or `Default`, and the ID of the top\-level stack that it's a part of\.
++ **Construct path** – The entire path to the construct in your CDK app.
+This path excludes the ID of the L1 construct, which is always `Resource` or `Default`, and the ID of the top-level stack that it's a part of.
-+ **Construct ID** – The ID that you provide as the second argument when instantiating your construct\.
++ **Construct ID** – The ID that you provide as the second argument when instantiating your construct.
-+ **Unique hash** – The AWS CDK generates an 8 character unique hash using a deterministic hashing algorithm\.
-This unique hash helps to ensure that logical ID values in your template are unique from one another\.
-The deterministic behavior of this hash generation ensures that the generated logical ID value for each construct remains the same every time that you perform synthesis\.
-The hash value will only change if you modify specific construct values such as your construct's ID or its path\.
++ **Unique hash** – The AWS CDK generates an 8 character unique hash using a deterministic hashing algorithm.
+This unique hash helps to ensure that logical ID values in your template are unique from one another.
+The deterministic behavior of this hash generation ensures that the generated logical ID value for each construct remains the same every time that you perform synthesis.
+The hash value will only change if you modify specific construct values such as your construct's ID or its path.

-Logical IDs have a maximum length of 255 characters\.
-Therefore, the AWS CDK will truncate the construct path and construct ID if necessary to keep within that limit\.
+Logical IDs have a maximum length of 255 characters.
+Therefore, the AWS CDK will truncate the construct path and construct ID if necessary to keep within that limit.

-The following is an example of a construct that defines an Amazon Simple Storage Service \(Amazon S3\) bucket\.
+The following is an example of a construct that defines an Amazon Simple Storage Service (Amazon S3) bucket.
 Here, we pass `myBucket` as the ID for our construct:

 ------
 #### [ TypeScript ]